vinc456/vinc456.github.io/index.md

 layout: post
 ---

+One Man and His Machine: Random Musings and Memory Dump

 ### January 22, 2019

 > The economics of software security: This is why we can't have nice (secure) things.